Onyx is a registered Doberman Pinscher under Tackleberry Solutions and is specifically bred for service as a protection dog.

 - Born June 21, 2022

 - Black and Rust

 ID # Breakdown

-Below are a few Instagram reels that Rogue has been featured in.
+Below are a few Instagram reels that Onyx has been featured in.
 She is the canine with the purple collar.

 In the past, we've aligned our A type personality score with the Volhardt grading system.
 However, we've found that their summary of a canine that scores a 1 (or an A) does not match what we've seen of protection dogs and Doberman Pinschers in general.

 A canine that has an "A" type personality has little to no fear.
 They're confident in themselves to the point where they are not frightened by new encounters like other canines with a lower personality score would be.

 As a result, when presented with a new experience, they're more likely to be curious about the object/person instead of frightened.
 Obviously, this will differ with each puppy/dog depending on several variations such as age of the dog, size, movement and noise level of the object or person, etc.)